keboola/developers-docs/extend/docker/tutorial/registry.md

 ![Configure build trigger](/extend/docker/tutorial/quay-build-trigger.png)

-Pushing a new commit into a git repository or creating a new tag (depending on the trigger setting) will now trigger a new build of the Docker Image.
+Pushing a new commit into a git repository or creating a new tag (depending on the trigger setting) will now trigger a new build of the Docker image.
 Also note that the image automatically inherits the git repository tag or branch name.
 So, when you push a commit to the `master` branch, you will get an image with a tag master (which will move away from any older image builds).
 When creating a `1.0.0` tag, you will get an image with a `1.0.0` tag.